-The Michigan Department of Transportation manages 665 miles of state-owned rail lines.
+MDOT manages 665 miles of state-owned rail lines.
 These five lines are operated under contract by five freight railroads.
-Intercity passenger rail service is also provided on the corridor between Kalamazoo and Dearborn.
+Intercity passenger rail service is also provided by Amtrak on a 135-mile state-owned line between Kalamazoo and Dearborn.

-- Permit Application (Applies to all lines except Dearborn-Kalamazoo)
+- 2019 Typical Plans (Applies to all lines except Dearborn-Kalamazoo*)

 - Private Crossings on State-Owned Lines